 The Latest: 1 dead, 5 hurt as plane hits homes in California

-Authorities say at least one person is dead and five are injured after a small plane crashed into two homes and sparked a huge fire in Southern California.
+The accounting firm responsible for correctly tallying Academy Award winners says its team didn't move quickly enough to correct the incorrect announcement of the best picture winner at Sunday's Oscars.
 Authorities say at least one person is dead and five are injured after a small plane crashed into two homes and sparked a huge fire in Southern California.

 Add your comments below